 Introverts are extremely mindful and respectful of others.

-As they are afraid not to impose or put a burden on anyone, they remain quiet and endure whatever comes their way.
+As they are afraid not to impose or burden anyone, they remain quiet and endure whatever comes their way.
 Be it more work, unflattering rumors, or just assumptions regarding them from others.

 Introverts are very picky when it comes to having friends.